arohavsm/crud/README.md

 ## Accessing API's

-1. http://localhost:8090/auth/signup - Use this url to register as user values that has to be posted to this route/end point/url/path <br/>  return
+1. http://localhost:8090/auth/signup - Use this url to register as user values that has to be posted to this route/end point/url/path <br/>

   {
     "firstname": "Manasa",